-Public comment for the Action Plan Amendment 5 (Substantial), is labeled as "A_Public Comments and Responses" and is available at : https://cdbg-dr.pr.gov/en/download/action-plan-amendment-5-draft-submitted-to-hud.
+Public comment for the Action Plan Amendment 5 (Substantial), approved by HUD on February 5, 2021, is labeled as "A_Public Comments and Responses" and is available at : https://cdbg-dr.pr.gov/en/download/action-plan-amendment-5-substantial-amendment-approved-by-hud/.
 As outlined in PRDOH's Citizen Participation Plan, each new Action Plan or substantial amendment to the Action Plan is posted for public comment.
 Public comment received during public comment periods for prior versions of the Action Plan has been used to inform development of the Action Plan and its substantial amendments.